-Do you use JIRA?
-Do you also use Confluence?
-And do you feel like you have two different tools completely disconnected from one another, rather than a unique, powerful and flexible collaborative and integrated platform?
-If so, this article is for you.
-It focuses on five native features that connects JIRA and Confluence so you can really start unleashing the power of your collaborative platform.
+Use JIRA?
+Use Confluence?
+Feel like you have two different tools completely disconnected from one another, rather than a unique, powerful and flexible collaborative and integrated platform?
+If so, this article is for you!

 1. List your JIRA issues within Confluence

 The JIRA Issues macro provides a simple way to list your JIRA issues within Confluence.
 Here’s how it works:

 1. Open a Confluence Page of your choice in Edit mode